Certora/gambit/README.md

 -->
 # Gambit: Mutant Generation for Solidity

 Gambit is a state-of-the-art mutant generation system for Solidity.
-By applying predefined syntax transformations called _mutation operators_ (for example, convert `a + b` to `a - b`) to a Solidity program's source code, Gambit generates variants of the program called _mutants_.
-Mutants are used to evaluate a test suite or a specification: each mutant represents a potential bug in the program, and stronger test suites and specifications should detect more mutants as faulty.
+Gambit injects faults into a Solidity program by applying predefined syntactic transformations, called _mutation _operators_, to the program's source code.
+The resulting faulty programs, called _mutants_, are used to evaluate a test suite or a specification: each mutant represents a potential bug in the program, and stronger test suites and specifications should detect more mutants as faulty.

 ## Requirements